How to remove a virus or any other malware from your Mac: Header image

 Obviously, nothing in life is guaranteed — malware could be invented tomorrow that can circumvent the App Store’s protections.
 But, compared to third-party developers on their own websites, the App Store is the safest place to be.

-You can use trusted third-party developers such as MacPaw and Moonlock.
+You can use trusted third-party developers such as MacPaw, who crafted Moonlock.
 If in doubt, do a web search for the name of the company and check them out.

 Phishing links are the easiest “low-effort, high-reward” method of spreading malware.
 They can send the links out by email, text message, or chat message, or they can redirect people to a malware-infected website where those links are.